mdn/curriculum/curriculum/README.md

 # Introduction

 > Note: Main Introductory text for the curriculum, written to provide more depth on its purpose, target audience, scope, and usage.
-This information should be included somewhere in te final publication, perhaps as an FAQ or "About" page.
+This information should be included somewhere in the final publication, perhaps as an FAQ or "About" page.

 Welcome to the MDN front-end developer curriculum — the definitive recommendation for fundamental skills and knowledge that a front-end web developer should have for employability and longevity in today's web industry!